jomapps/broadstreet-campaigns/docs/implementation/zustand-implementation.md

 } from '@/lib/utils/entity-helpers';
 ```

 **📝 IMPLEMENTATION NOTE**: `isEntitySynced`, `getEntityType`, and `resolveSidebarFilterId` utilities exist but were not needed in the foundation stores.
 They remain available for component usage.
+Only actually used utilities are imported to maintain clean code.

 ### ✅ **3.
 Variable Naming Standards & Consistency Registry - COMPLETE**
 All variable names follow the established patterns: